 In this work we combine four background probes spanning the late and early Universe.
-For the Type Ia Supernovae (PP):} We used the Pantheon$+$ data \cite{Brout:2022vxf}, which consists of 1701 light curves of $1550$ distinct SNe Ia, in the redshift range $0.001<z<2.26$.
-As a probe of the expansion history, we also employed Cosmic Chronometers (CCs):} In terms of { redshift}, the Hubble function, $H(z)$, can be expressed as $H(z)=-\frac{1}{1+z}\frac{dz}{dt}$.
-We used the most recent sample of CC data are the $32$ astrophysical measurements of $H(z)$ with covariance, obtained by estimating the differential ages of galaxies \cite{{Moresco:2022phi}}, in the redshift range $0.07<z<1.97$.

-\item \textbf{Prior From CMB (PCMB):} We employ the distance priors provided by the Planck 18 collaboration \cite{Planck18}.
-As discussed in \cite{Chen:2018dbv}, CMB distance priors provide a good fit for cosmological models without the need to use perturbation theory to study the entire CMB power spectrum.
-In our analyses, we use the priors on $\Omega_{b0}h^2$, the shift parameter R and acoustic scale $\ell_A$, both defined in \cite{Chen:2018dbv}.

-\item \textbf{Baryon Acoustic Oscillation (BAO):} We utilize the most recent sample of BAO measurements from the DESI collaboration DR2 \cite{DESI:2025zgx}, containing measurements of $D_{M}/r_{s,drag}$, $D_{H}/r_{s,drag}$ and $D_{V}/r_{s,drag}$\footnote{Let $D_{M}$ be the transverse comoving distance, $D_{H}$ the Hubble distance, $D_{V}$ the isotropic BAO distance, and $r_{s,drag}$ the comoving sound horizon at the drag epoch.
+For the Type Ia Supernovae (PP) we used the Pantheon$+$ data \cite{Brout:2022vxf}, which consists of 1701 light curves of $1550$ distinct SNe Ia in the redshift range $0.001<z<2.26$.
+As a probe of the expansion history, we also employed Cosmic Chronometers (CCs): in terms of redshift, the Hubble function can be expressed as $H(z)=-\frac{1}{1+z}\frac{dz}{dt}$, and we used the most recent sample of $32$ astrophysical measurements of $H(z)$ with covariance, obtained by estimating the differential ages of galaxies \cite{Moresco:2022phi}, in the redshift range $0.07<z<1.97$.
+To anchor the early-Universe physics, we incorporate a prior from the CMB (PCMB) provided by the Planck 18 collaboration \cite{Planck18}; as discussed in \cite{Chen:2018dbv}, CMB distance priors provide a good fit for cosmological models without the need to use perturbation theory to study the entire CMB power spectrum, and in our analyses we use the prior on the acoustic scale $\ell_A$ defined therein.
+Finally, we utilize the most recent sample of Baryon Acoustic Oscillation (BAO) measurements from the DESI collaboration DR2 \cite{DESI:2025zgx}, containing measurements of $D_{M}/r_{s,drag}$, $D_{H}/r_{s,drag}$ and $D_{V}/r_{s,drag}$\footnote{Let $D_{M}$ be the transverse comoving distance, $D_{H}$ the Hubble distance, $D_{V}$ the isotropic BAO distance, and $r_{s,drag}$ the comoving sound horizon at the drag epoch.
 For the calculation of the drag epoch redshift, $z_d$, we adopt the approximation described in \cite{Hu:1995en}.} covering the redshift range $0.2950 < z < 2.33$.